 Website personalization increases engagement and this leads to increased revenue.
 Even better, the process of categorizing visitors makes companies carefully examine exactly who they should be marketing to.
 It becomes an opportunity to identify the target markets and consider how to effectively communicate to them.
 Personalization can be an important way to develop and focus your strategic marketing plan.

-Sitecore is a leader in website personalization - see how they do it in this article.
+Sitecore is a leader in website personalization.
 Here at FuseIT, we specialize in integrating Sitecore with Salesforce CRM.
 The personalization data that Sitecore accrues on the website is invaluable to Salesforce agents.
 In preparing for sales calls or other interactions, they can determine the state-of-mind of the Salesforce lead and contact.
 If you want to learn more about how to add value to your business in this way please contact us for more information.